 What if I’m still paying off the vehicle?

 You’ll be responsible for satisfying your loan agreement whether or not the money you receive covers it all.
-This is why you might consider gap insurance, so called because it covers the gap between what you owe on the vehicle and its current market value.
-If you have State Farm® auto insurance, ask your agent about Payoff Protector®.
+This is why you might consider GAP (Guaranteed Asset Protection) insurance, so called because it covers the gap between what you owe on the vehicle and its current market value.

 What if I want to keep my vehicle?